Biodiversity Seed Banks in India

 • Conserve ecosystem structure and stability of species diversity

-It has been estimated that 37% all living species may to vanish in the next century due to climate change.
+Nearly 37% all living species are estimated to vanish in the next century due to climate change.
 There are an estimated 8.7 million different living species on earth, of which 300,000 are plants.
 Many of them may vanish due to climate changes, human activities or due to natural disasters before we can understand their importance.
 Hence, it is important to not only know about biodiversity and also to take action to conserve them for our future generation.
 Here comes the role of seed banks.

 Seed banks

-Most of the seeds can be stored for centuries without damaging their genetic properties.
-However, they should be replanted after a certain time period in order to avoid eventual DNA damage.
-The seeds are frozen at temperatures below -4 degrees centigrade and stored in seed vaults.
+Most seeds can be stored for years without damaging their genetic properties.
+However, they should be replanted after a certain time period to avoid eventual DNA damage.
+Seeds are frozen at temperatures below -4 degrees centigrade and stored in seed vaults.

 Seed banks primarily involve in selecting, collecting, and storing seed varieties.
 They also form seed exchange networks with government organizations, NGOs and community seed banks across the world.
 They also form ex-situ storage facilities.
 They help in seed exchange, on-farm conversation with experts and farmers, training and capacity building for farmers and continuous monitoring of cultivation.
 The Millennium Seed Bank and Svalbard Global Seed Vault are the largest seed banks in the world.